- Intensive Professional Programs for beginners in French Cuisine, Pastry or Bread Baking

-- Advanced Professional Program in French Cuisine
+- Advanced Professional Programs in French Cuisine or Pastry

-- Bus- A great way to travel and take in the innumerable sites dotted all over the city
+- Bus- a great way to travel and take in the innumerable sites dotted all over the city

 - Latin Quarter-Another youthful area of Paris, the Latin Quarter is frequented by university students.
 Whilst it still maintains its academic reputation and has bookstores dotted all over, it is still full of bars and cafes that lead to Saint Germain des Près.

 - Rue Mouffetard - a quintessentially Parisian street of traditional market stalls and shops bursting with colour, leading to the relaxing Place de la Contrescarpe

 - Notre Dame: The central point of Paris: Notre Dame is on Ile de la Cité.
 Whether people know it for its Gothic Architecture or for being the inspiration behind Victor Hugo’s The Hunchback of Notre Dame, it is famous all over the world.
 Opposite this is Sainte Chapelle and whilst it is much smaller, stylistically its similarity to Notre Dame is striking.